dave-infinity/dave-infinity.github.io/_posts/2021-11-26-git-command-ref.md

 categories:
     - git
 ---

-git rebase master -i HEAD~ # rebase to the tip of the master branch interactively, usually called from a branch
+# rebase $branchname to the master branch interactively (-i) to allow edits
+git rebase master -i  $branchname

 git rebase -i HEAD~

+# rebase the current branch to itself using the $num index of commits
+# e.g. if a branch has had 2 commits and you want to squash them into 1 then $num=1
-git rebase -i HEAD~$num #commit number to $num
+git rebase -i HEAD~$num

+# forcibly (destructively if uncommitted changes) restore to last commit
 git reset --hard origin/master